Hysgames876/Sports-game-studio/README.md

-Ths is just a test repository while I try to figure out how this stuff works and also learn to code some javascript.
+Ths is just a test repository while I try to make sports team manager tycoon and also learn to code it in javascript.